UnofficialCrusaderPatch/UnofficialCrusaderPatch3/tests/listing/README.md

 on Windows and Linux; Windows includes the same Windows headers before the helpers as the DLL does.

+Another suite compiles the four production Lua listing function bodies and both production Core path routers against real Lua 5.4.6, with controlled Core and mount services.
+Its 104 Lua assertions cover modules and plugins stored as folders or ZIPs, relocated physical roots, virtual roots with/without a slash, subfolders, aliases, both deprecated APIs, and error messages containing percent characters.
+The CMake harness removes only the production include directives; it does not rewrite the tested function bodies.
+The mount service delegates to the production listing helpers; extension discovery, security checks and other backend services are outside this test boundary.

-These standalone tests do not build the complete UCP DLL or execute its Lua bridge in the game.
+These tests do not build the complete UCP DLL or execute its Lua bridge in the game.
 A full backend build and an in-game traversal smoke test remain required before deploying this runtime change.
 The recorder must not treat an old backend's empty ZIP listing as proof of matching extension contents.